Guidelines for Placing Materials on Electronic Reserve

 The collections of the University of Wisconsin libraries are purchased by the university for the nonprofit educational use of students and faculty.
 All library materials are acquired with the understanding that there will be multiple uses of a limited number of copies.
 Libraries frequently pay a premium institutional subscription price for journals for the privilege of supporting multiple academic users.
 The sole purpose of the electronic reserve system will be to facilitate the availability of materials for class use by students.
 Within this context, electronic reserve services conform to the language of fair use provisions of the copyright law.

-- Instructor must read and sign the copyright statement on the back of each Electronic Reserve Form submitted for request to be considered.
+- Instructor must read and sign the copyright statement on each Electronic Reserve Form submitted for request to be considered.

 - Instructors must provide complete and accurate bibliographic citations for all excerpts or copies of articles placed on Reserve.
 The citation must include the title and date of any periodical from which an article has been requested for electronic Reserve.

-- The instructor must make certain that legibly typed or written on the first page of any chapter excerpted from a book is the title, author, publisher and publishing date of the book from which the chapter has been taken.
+- The instructor must make certain that the title, author, publisher and publishing date of the book from which the chapter has been taken is legibly typed or written on the first page of said chapter.

 - Access to the electronic Reserve database is restricted to UW-Eau Claire students and instructors.

-- Bibliographic citations for articles and excerpts from books placed on electronic Reserve will not appear in the general online library catalog.
+- Bibliographic citations for articles and excerpts from books placed on Electronic Course Reserve will not appear in the general online library catalog.
 Faculty must inform their students that electronic materials are available and direct their students to the Course Reserve search.